The beginning of the 20th century was also the beginning in the careers of a number of distinguished tenors headed by

 "Il teatro illustrato", 15–20 April 1906

 It is also said that he owned several "palazzo homes" in and around Florence.

-Amedeo Bassi died in Florence on the 14th of January, 1949.
+Amedeo Bassi died in Florence on the January 14th, 1949.
 His voice has been preserved on 40 sides:

 A curious fact is that his grandson was the famous Italian movie star Rossano Brazzi.
-He filmed part of his film "Il rubamento" at the
+He filmed part of his movie "Il

 Juan Dzazópulos E.

 In RA format

 I wish to thank Julian Philip Myerscough for the recording (Fedora).

 Ruy Blas – Castelfiorentino, 1897 (from Celletti's Grandi Voci)